-In orde r to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). • Include provision of up to 400 new homes at the North West Harwell Campus(including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. • Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1000 • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
-Only by / implementing these steps in full will the character of Chilton be preserved. and si sugge make stage.
-After Inspe e note your representation should cover succinctly all the information, evidence upporting information necessary to support/justify the representation and the ested modification, as there will not normally be a subsequent opportunity to further representations based on the original representation at publication this stage, further submissions will be only at the request of the ctor, based on the matters and issues he/she identifies for ination. ur representation is seeking a modification, do you consider it necessary to participate at the oral the examination?
+In order to make the Local Plan sound and legally compliant, the following modifications are necessary:

+- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus(including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Land West of Steventon (capacity for 350 houses), or - (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

+Only by implementing these steps in full will the character of Chilton be preserved.

+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-Yes, I wish to participate at the oral examination
+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

-$\boldsymbol{No},\, \boldsymbol{I}$ do not wish to participate at the oral examination
+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

-8. If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider the his to Please note the Inspector will determine the most appropriate procedure to adhave indicated that they wish to participate at the oral part of the examination. opt to hear those who Signature: Date: 8 Dec 2014
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Name or Organisation : 3.
-To which p oart of the Local I Plan does this represent ation relate?
-Paragraph 5.60 Policy Core Policy 15: Spatial Strategy for the South East Vale Sub-Area Proposals Мар 4.
-Do you co nsider the Local Plan is: 4.(1) Legally compliant Yes х No 4.(2) Sound Effective and (Positively Prepa I Justified) red, Yes No - X 4 (3) Complie operate es with the Duty t to co- Yes Х No Please mark as appropriate.
+Paragraph 5.60 Policy Core Policy 15: Spatial Strategy for the South East Vale Sub-Area Proposals Map 4.
+Do you co nsider the Local Plan is : 4.(1) Legally compliant Yes X No 4.(2) Sound (Effective and Positively Prepa Justified) Yes No x 4 (3) Complie operate es with the Duty to co- Yes Х No

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.